What is Marine Insurance?

 However, as much as marine insurance provides a fair claim to transporters and corporations, it has to be understood that the trickiest and strictest insurance areas when the insurance commenced – i.e. from the 17th century onwards.

-While dealing with the scope and range of marine insurance, a ship’s captain must follow a rigid protocol regarding the route taken and the time taken for the cargo and the vessel to reach the intended destination port.
+While dealing with the scope and range of marine insurance, a ship’s captain must follow a rigid protocol regarding the route and time taken for the cargo and the vessel to reach the intended destination port.

-Because if there is any discrepancy or violation in terms of the route taken, i.e. if the captain varies or digresses in his route from the one originally intended as a part of the ship’s course, then even if there is any mishap occurring to the vessel or the cargo, the insurance claim will be rejected entirely without any possibility of the claim being reimbursed to the claimant at some future date after a few tough negotiations.
+If there is any discrepancy or violation in terms of the route taken, i.e. if the captain varies or digresses in his route from the one originally intended as a part of the ship’s course, then even if there is any mishap occurring to the vessel or the cargo, the insurance claim will be rejected entirely without any possibility of the claim being reimbursed to the claimant at some future date after a few tough negotiations.

 You might also like to read